 Looking for additional funding?
 Postgrad Solutions now offer 15 bursaries across a number of subject areas.
 Click here to apply - How to apply for a Postgrad Solutions Study Bursary | Postgrad.com

-relevant qualifications (notarized copy of bachelor degree / diploma),
+Beside the online application form the applicants must send in hard version relevant qualifications (notarized copy of bachelor degree / diploma) by mail.

-If accepted, applicants must apply for official validation (nostrification) of their previous degree(s) to AMU:
+If accepted, applicants must apply for official validation of their previous degree(s) to AMU: